Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution

 \subsection{Colliding singularities and non-generic type III models}

-In the previous sections we defined Kulikov models for the generic $\lambda$.
+In the previous sections, we defined Kulikov models for the generic $\lambda$.
 With the exception of Section~\ref{sec:models-remaining}, the $\ias$ had $24$ distinct $I_1$ singularities: $2\mk$ of them lie on the equator, and $12-\mk$ in the interior of each of the hemispheres $P$, $P\uopp$ in pairs, so that the whole collection is preserved by the involution $P\leftrightarrow P\uopp$.

-For a non-generic $\lambda$ and for the lattices with $\mg\ge2$ some of these singularities collide to form integral-affine singularities of higher charge.
+For a non-generic $\lambda$ and for the lattices with $\mg\ge2$, some of these singularities collide to form integral-affine singularities of higher charge.

 Each of the $I_1$ singularities on the equator corresponds to a surface in the cbec of $(\bP^2,D_1+D_2)$ and the ramification divisor is a line $L$ of volume $L^2=1$.
-Also, after a B-move the two end $(\bP^2,D_1+D_2)$ turn into $(\bF_1,D_1+D_2)$ with the ramification divisor a fiber, of volume $L^2=0$.
+Also, after a B-move, the M1 modifications convert each end $(\bP^2,D_1+D_2)$ into $(\bF_1,D_1+D_2)$ with the ramification divisor a fiber, of volume $L^2=0$.

 On the other hand, the off-equator $I_1$ singularities correspond to surfaces with an empty ramification divisor, of volume $0$.
-When singularities collide, their volumes add up.
-The anticanonical pairs of volume $0$ will get contracted on the stable models, which are described in Section~\ref{sec:stable-models}.
+When singularities collide, the volumes add.
+The anticanonical pairs of volume $0$ get contracted on the stable models, which are described in Section~\ref{sec:stable-models}.
 This leads to three types of collisions:

 (1) Collisions in the interiors of the hemispheres $P$, $P\uopp$.
 These are completely irrelevant and can be avoided by nodal slides, replacing them by isolated~$I_1$.
 The corresponding anticanonical pairs $(V_i,D_i)$ are disjoint from the $C_g$ component of the ramification divisor $R$, so on the stable model $V_i$ will be contracted to points.